espressomd/espresso/doc/sphinx/part.rst

 -  The presence of rigid bodies constructed by means of virtual sites adds a contribution to the pressure and stress tensor.

--  The use of virtual sites requires that the particles are numbered consecutively, , the particle ids should go from zero to :math:`N-1`, where :math:`N` is the number of particles.

 Virtual sites in the center of mass of a molecule
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~